Guardians vs. Royals Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 93 hits with 22 doubles, four triples, 14 home runs, 40 walks and 53 RBI.
-He's also stolen nine bases.
+- Ramirez has put up 94 hits with 22 doubles, four triples, 14 home runs and 41 walks.
+He has driven in 53 runs with nine stolen bases.

-- Ramirez hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is batting .158 with a double, a home run, three walks and an RBI.
+- Ramirez has hit safely in three games in a row.
+In his last five games he is hitting .235 with a double, a home run, four walks and an RBI.

 Ramírez Recent Games